jeli2k/arc42_EcoRide/arc42/arc42-template-EN.md

 # Introduction and Goals

-Describes the relevant requirements and the driving forces that software architects and development team must consider.
-These include
+[comment]: <> (Describes the relevant requirements and the driving forces that software architects and development team must consider.
+These include)

+The goal of EcoRide is to provide a fast, safe, and environmentally friendly way of traveling

+The subsequent paragraphs elaborate on the various aspects and solutions contributing to these goals

-- Essential features of the system:
+### Essential features of the System

     - Easy and intuitive booking of a ride from A to B via the web, app, or mobile
     - Real-time driver tracking
     - Registration and  verification of drivers and passengers